bdastur/notes/aws/readme.md

 * Automatically applied to all instances in the associated subnets.
 * When you create a custom network ACL, it's initial configuration will deny all inbound and outbound traffic, until you create rules to allow otherwise.
+* Each subnet in your VPC must be associated with a network ACL.
+If you do not explicitly associate a subnet with a network ACL, the subnet is automatically associated with the default network ACL.
+* You can associate a network ACL with multiple subnets, however a subnet can be associated to only one network ACL at a time.

+**Ephemeral Ports**
+* To cover the different types of clients that might initiate traffic to
+public facing instances in your VPC, you can open ephemeral ports 1025-65535.
+However you can also add rules to your ACL to deny traffic on any malicious ports within that range.
+* Remember to place DENY rules earlier in table than ALLOW rules that open the wide range of ephemeral ports.

 ## NAT Instance and NAT Gateway: